0o0ethicalhacker0o0/SDLC-Repo/README.md

 Auditable actions and decisions
 All security insights, recommendations, and (optionally) automated actions are logged to create a defensible audit trail.

-Example Capabilities
-Some example workflows this agent can support:
+Example Capabilities this agent can support:

 “Give me a prioritized list of the top security risks across all payment‑related repositories, including relevant GHAS findings and suggested fixes.”